GeekTrainer/learn-django/Module3/Module3_Unit5.md

 ![New User Password](../Module3/Module3_Images/Module3_DjangoAdminChangeUserPassword.PNG)

-If the user has access to the admin site then the other option would be to have the them change their own password.
+If the user has access to the admin site then the other option would be to have them change their own password.
 By logging into the admin site they would then be able to change the password as required.

 ![User Password](../Module3/Module3_Images/Module3_DjangoAdminUserPassword.PNG)